Degree Theses

 -----------------------------------------------------------------------------------------------------------------------------

 In the coaching literature, knowledge on how and why certain interventions work is still limited.
-In your master theses, you will contribute to process research by observing coaches’ behavior during digitalized coaching aiming to prevent burnout and to improve detachment and work-life balance.
-Specifically, you will focus on intervention delivery and empathic communication behavior of the coach in different sessions and its impact on clients’ intervention receipt in the last coaching session as a proximal outcome and perceived stress/detachment/work-life balance as distal outcomes.
+In your master theses, you will contribute to process research by observing coaches’ behavior during digitalized coaching aiming to improve work-life balance.
+Specifically, you will focus on intervention delivery and empathic communication behavior of the coach in a specific session and its impact on clients’ result-oriented self-reflection/resource activation/affect change as coaching success factors and work-life balance as distal outcomes.

 Communication is one of the central leadership responsibilities.
 Questions are one powerful tool in this context.
 They may serve as a means to engage with followers, to obtain information from them, motivate them by attributing competence and expertise through the act of asking but also represent a milder form of assigning task.
 Yet, we have limited insights into the specific types of questions leaders may ask in their day-to-day interactions.
 In this research project we will analyze transcripts from a large-scale organizational simulation provided by the Center of Creative Leadership.
 Specifically, we aim at identifying specific types of questions and develop a deeper understanding of how they are used by leaders.
 In a second step, we will explore the type of answers that are elicited by these questions.
 Students will be provided that data and focus on the exploratory qualitative data analysis.
 This project requires high motivations to learn new research methods in a self-directed way.